The technician at her feet looked up. “How does that feel?”

-“Those little blue booties you wear at crime scenes.”
+“Just those little blue booties you guys wear at crime scenes.”

 He dropped his coffee in a trash can and dug out his keys.
-“Come on, it’ll be fun,” he said sarcastically as he walked to the door.
+“Come on, it’ll be fun,” he said sarcastically.

-But Nio was fascinated by the details.
+But for Nio, it was the details rather than the summary that were fascinating.
 She loved having a window into her brother’s life—his hobbies, his hangups, his favorite foods.
-Sol was a sushi nut.
-But pouring through it all, she was also sad.
-She didn’t appear in any of it.
+Sol apparently enjoyed swimming, even though he exercised rarely, and he was a sushi nut.
+But as she poured over it all, she felt an increasing hollowness grow inside her.
+Her name didn’t appear.
 Not even once.
 It was as if they were complete strangers.
-She knew well that wasn’t Sol’s fault.
+She knew that wasn’t his fault.

-After two hours of silent driving, Agent Quinn had enough.
+After two hours of silent driving, Quinn had had enough.

 “Say it,” he said.